On a Possible Giant Impact Origin for the Colorado Plateau: Characteristics of the Proposed Giant Impact Event

 \subsection{Kinematics and Dynamics of the Impact Event}

-We now estimate the remaining impact parameters using the energy and momentum conservation relations.
+We now estimate the remaining impact-event parameters through employing energy and momentum conservation relations.

-We assume that a fraction $k$ of the vertical-motion kinetic energy of the impactor will be left, after dissipation, to drive the post-impact combined motion of the impactor plus the Earth in the vertical direction (the assumed transverse motion of the impactor with respect to the Earth will help carry it away from the Earth, post impact).
-We therefore assume that immediately post impact, the impactor and the Earth have the same vertical-motion velocity $v_{out, \perp} = v_{imp, after, perp}$, with respect to the frame of reference of the original equilibrium orbit of the Earth, whereas the pre-impact vertical velocity of the impactor with respect to the Earth is $v_{imp, before, \perp}$ (see Figure 6 below).
+We assume that a fraction $k$ of the initial vertical-motion kinetic energy of the impactor relative to Earth will be left, after dissipation, to drive the post-impact combined motion of the impactor plus the Earth in the vertical direction.
+We therefore assume that immediately post impact, the impactor and the Earth have the same vertical-motion velocity $v_{out, \perp} = v_{imp, after, perp}$, with respect to the frame of reference of the original equilibrium orbit of the Earth, whereas the pre-impact vertical velocity of the impactor with respect to the Earth is $v_{imp, before, \perp}$, as had been assumed previously (Figure \ref{Fig14}).

+In the following calculations, we will initially ignore the Earth's orbital velocity of 30.5 km/sec but will in the end make an estimate of the effect of the impact on Earth's orbit around the Sun.
+This is equivalent to assuming that the impactor had obtained certain degree of dynamical equilibrium within the Solar System when it reached the Earth's location, i.e., it has a circular velocity similar to that of the Earth, apart from its peculiar velocity with respect to the Earth.